WOA-Project/mu_andromeda_platforms/Silicon/QC/Sm8350/QcomPkg/PatchedBinaries/Readme.md

 ## GpioButtons

-DXE Taken from Surface Duo 1, patched to sort of run on Surface Duo 2, vol up is broken.
+DXE Taken from Surface Duo (1st Gen), patched to sort of run on Surface Duo 2, vol up is broken.
 DXE is still unused currently

 ## FeatureEnablerDxe & MinidumpTADxe